openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

 **course handouts**

   Course handouts are files you make available to learners on the **Home** page.
-For more information, see :ref:`partnercoursestaff:Adding Course Updates and Handouts`.
+For more information, see :ref:`Adding Course Updates and Handouts`.

 **course mode**